rohantikotekar/developer-feedback-aggregator/README.md

 #### - Clean Data: The fetched data is processed to remove unnecessary content, making it suitable for analysis.
 #### - Perform Sentiment Analysis: The cleaned data undergoes sentiment analysis to categorize feedback into positive, negative, and neutral sentiments.
 #### - Generate Summary: The application generates a summary of the sentiment analysis, providing insights into user feedback.
-#### - The deployed application can be found here:  https://defag-app-final-3f5e97a27639.herokuapp.com/

 # Installation
 #### - git clone https://github.com/rohantikotekar/developer-feedback-aggregator.git